Last Updated on January 20, 2023 by Jim Ferri

 Wertheim, Not Often Explored on a River Cruise in Germany

-Wertheim is a market town located at the confluence of the Main and Tauber Rivers.
-It’s a small, charming town that’s very easy to walk about and it doesn’t get a lot of tourists, which makes the city all the better to visit.
+Located at the confluence of the Main and Tauber Rivers, Wertheim is a market town.
+It’s a small and charming that’s very easy to walk about and it doesn’t get a lot of tourists, which makes the city all the better to visit.
 Not all German river cruises stop here, but if you’re lucky enough to be on one that does, you’ll find the town very enjoyable and quiet.

 You can get a nice view of Wertheim from the imposing ruins of the castle that overlooks it.
 (To reach it take the little shuttle train from the small plaza in front of the tourist information office down by the river (four euro round-trip) or walk to the far side of town where you’ll find a staircase.)